Disturbing players with unsettling camerawork in Paratopic

 An assassin, a girl stranded in a dark forest with nothing but a camera, and a heavily armed man ensared in a fetishistic obsession with VHS tapes.
 These are the three playable characters in the brief lo-fi experience that is Paratopic.

-The devs behind it, Doc Bufford, Chris Brown and Jess Harvey, refuse to call it a "walking simulator."
+The devs behind it, Doc Burford, Chris Brown and Jess Harvey, refuse to call it a "walking simulator."
 Tagging it as a first-person horror game doesn’t do enough justice, either.

 In truth, the game relies on its aesthetic and camera cuts to confuse and disturb the player in different ways, while also telling a much bigger story than what players can see from its first-person perspective.
 Think of the storytelling method at play in Blendo Games’ Thirty Flights of Loving, but as a starting point for something completely unique and obscure.